Advice and guidance on how to apply for a Student visa including the Student Dependant visa

 Part-time courses and Student visas

-As of 11 January 2018, the Home Office introduced new immigration legislation requiring all international students coming to the UK to study a part-time course of 6 months or longer to obtain a Student visa in some circumstances.
+As of 11 January 2018, the Home Office introduced new immigration legislation which enables some international students coming to the UK to study a part-time course of 6 months or longer to obtain a Student visa.
 If you have an offer on a part-time course please contact the Student Immigration and Funding team for advice on which visa is best for you.

 Such students will be subject to some additional restrictions: